 - Do not disable the power cord grounding plug.
-The grounding plug is an important safety feature. - Plug the power cord into a grounded (earthed) electrical outlet that is easily accessible at all times. - Unplug the power cord from the power supply to disconnect power to the equipment. - Do not route the power cord where it can be walked on or pinched by items placed against it.
+The grounding plug is an important safety feature - Plug the power cord into a grounded (earthed) electrical outlet that is easily accessible at all times - Unplug all the power cords from the power supplies to disconnect power to the equipment.

+- · Shock Hazard!
+Disconnect all power supply cords before servicing. - Do not route the power cord where it can be walked on or pinched by items placed against it.
 Pay particular attention to the plug, electrical outlet, and the point where the cord extends from the server.